kubedb/cli/docs/guides/memcached/monitoring/using-coreos-prometheus-operator.md

 ## Deploy Memcached with Monitoring Enabled

-At first, let's deploy an Memcached database with monitoring enabled.
+At first, let's deploy an Memcached server with monitoring enabled.
 Below is the Memcached object that we are going to create.

 ```yaml
 apiVersion: kubedb.com/v1alpha1